psu13/mutable-hakyll/posts/measurement.md

 First suppose we put another $S_z$ box right after the first one so that all of the particles that enter the second box come out of the "spin up" hole of the first box.
-What we expect to happen here is that 100% of this beam will come out the "spin up" hole of the second box.
+What will happen here is that 100% of this beam will come out the "spin up" hole of the second box.
 This seems very reasonable, since they are all spin up particles.

 > <a href="../images/z-spin.pdf">